lcardoz/codewars-practice/README.md

 Assume the test input string is always a valid string.
 For example, the test input may be "1 year old" or "5 years old".
 The first character in the string is always a number.

+11. 5 without numbers !!

+Write a function that always returns 5

+Sounds easy right?
+Just bear in mind that you can't use any of the following characters: 0123456789*+-/

+12.